 We commemorate Anzac Day on 25 April.
 This date is the anniversary of the day Australian and New Zealand soldiers landed on the beaches of Gallipoli in 1915 as part of the Allies' invasion.
-We recognise more than 1.5 million men and women who have served Australia in all conflicts, wars and peacekeeping operations.
+We recognise more than 2 million people who have served Australia in all conflicts, wars and peace operations since 1914.
 It's also a time to remember some 103,000 Australians who lost their lives while serving.

-We posted a commemorative pack of these resources to schools, ex-service organisations and other associations across Australia.
+We posted a pack of resources to schools, ex-service organisations and other associations across Australia to help them commemorate Anzac Day.
 You can print the posters and explore the content online.

 HARD COPY AND ONLINE

-We created 2 commemorative posters for Anzac Day that you can print.
+This year, we've created 2 commemorative posters that you can print.

-Display our Anzac Day poster to commemorate all those who have served during wars, conflicts and peace operations.
+Display our Anzac Day poster to commemorate all those who have served in wars, conflicts and peace operations, and to recognise the importance of their families and loved ones.

-If you would like a hard copy posted to you free of charge, please contact us.
+If you would like a printed copy of these posters posted to you free of charge, please contact us.

 See all our past Anzac Day posters.